Table of Contents

 Labor Unions, sometimes referred to as trade unions, are a group of workers who band together to create pressure in numbers in order to enact changes within the workplace.
 These changes may be geared towards wages, hours, PTO, policies, and more.

 The history of unions, or at least the concept, begins hundreds, if not thousands of years ago.
-The idea that power in masses can pressure organizations or its leaders to change its policies or wages runs deep into human history.
+The idea that power in the masses can pressure organizations or their leaders to change their policies or wages runs deep into human history.
 But it wasn’t until recent history that unions became a legal right.

 As the US became more industrialized, public opinion swayed toward a more pro-union mindset.
 Finally, in 1935, Franklin Roosevelt passed the National Labor Relations Act, which established the right for workers to form private unions.
 With unions now being a human right, their power and influence increased exponentially.

-Union membership and power seemed to reach its peak around the 1950s and 1960s, with one third of all American workers being a union member.
+Union membership and power seemed to reach its peak around the 1950s and 1960s, with one-third of all American workers being union members.
 Many labor laws and employee rights were achieved during this time, since all the power seemed to be in the hands of the workers, rather than management.
 Soon after this time, union membership started declining and continues to decline to this day.

-Although unions may not be the force they once were 60 year ago, their power and influence is still heavily felt in various industries.
+Although unions may not be the force they once were 60 years ago, their power and influence are still heavily felt in various industries.
 You may find yourself working in an industry where one does exist, and it is crucial that you are prepared to handle the various challenges they may present.

-Responsibilities of HR Departments Working with a Unionized Workforce
+Responsibilities of HR Departments Working with a Labor Union

 As an HR rep, you will do a large portion of the work associated with unions.
 This section will go over some of these responsibilities.

-An important part of the relationship between a company and its union is the ability to come to an agreement about policies and procedures and writing them in a contract.
+An important part of the relationship between a company and its union is the ability to come to an agreement about policies and procedures and write them in a contract.